Lemon Zucchini Drops

 - Drop by tablespoonfuls 3 in. apart onto lightly greased baking sheets.
 Bake at 375° for 8-10 minutes or until lightly browned.
 Remove to wire racks to cool.

-- For glaze, combine confectioners' sugar and enough lemon juice to achieve a thin spreading consistency.
+- For glaze, combine confectioners' sugar and enough lemon juice to reach a thin spreading consistency.
 Spread or drizzle over cooled cookies.

 Nutrition Facts1 cookie: 99 calories, 3g fat (2g saturated fat), 10mg cholesterol, 89mg sodium, 17g carbohydrate (12g sugars, 0 fiber), 1g protein.